DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_64_eps-mac.md

 ## Starting the server

-You should now have the two scripts, `electrum-personal-server` and `electrum-personal-server-rescan` in a Python folder on your computer.
+If everything was installed without errors, you should have two scripts; `electrum-personal-server` and `electrum-personal-server-rescan` in a Python folder on your computer.
 The default location for the scripts should be `~/Library/Python/3.7/bin`.
-Open a new finder window and navigate to the folder by pasting the path in `Go>Go To Folder`.
+Open a new finder window and navigate to the folder by pasting the path in `Go>Go To Folder` to make sure the scripts are created.
 If you used Python 3.6 change 3.7 to 3.6.
 If you want to navigate to the folder manually you might have to show hidden folders to find it.

 We are going to create a simple script to automate the start of the server.

 We need the path to the file `electrum-personal-server` and to the file `config.cfg` that we modified in the unzipped folder earlier.
-I'm going to place the script on the desktop, you can place it there for now and move it later if you like.
+We are going to place the script on the desktop, you can place it there for now and move it later if you like.

-Create a new textfile and paste the paths to the file.
+Create a new textfile and paste the paths to the file after each other.
 If you use python 3.7 and placed the unzipped file in your home directory, the line should be like this:
 ```
 ~/Library/Python/3.7/bin/electrum-personal-server ~/electrum-personal-server-eps-v0.1.6/config.cfg
 ```
-Before saving, go to settings and make sure `Plan Text` is selected and that the “If no extension is provided, use ‘.txt’.” checkbox is unchecked on the save tab.
+Before saving, go to settings and make sure `Plain Text` is selected and that the “If no extension is provided, use ‘.txt’.” checkbox is unchecked on the save tab.
 Then save the file as `eps` with Unicode on your desktop.

 In your terminal type: